CHKDSK: The alleged Windows 7 bug

 Before the release of Windows 7, InfoWorld reported an alleged memory leak in CHKDSK; according to the report, the chkdsk /r command would cause the memory consumption to reach the maximum and the system to crash.
 Randall C. Kennedy of InfoWorld attributed the original report to "various Web sources" and said that in his tests, the memory consumption reached above 90%, although he did not experience a crash.
 Nevertheless, Kennedy took the memory consumption for a critical bug that would derail Windows 7's launch and chastised Microsoft.
 Tom Warren of Neowin dismissed Kennedy's assessment of the alleged leak's significance.
 Steven Sinofsky of Microsoft also responded that Microsoft could not reproduce a crash either but that the massive memory consumption was by design, to improve performance, and not a leak.
 Ed Bott of ZDNet also reviewed the claim with his own tests and observed that no crash would occur.
 Noting that chkdsk /r, by design, does not work on the system drive while Windows is online, Bott concluded "it's arguably a feature, not a bug, and the likelihood that you'll ever crash a system this way is very, very small and completely avoidable."

-DR/Novell DOS

-DR DOS 6.0 also includes an implementation of the CHKDSK command.

-FreeDOS

-The FreeDOS version was developed by Imre Leber and is licensed under the GNU GPL 2.